nordeim/RAG_with_DeepSeek_R1/improvement_gemini_rag_app_improved-v6.md

    - Verify that indexing completes.
 Check the "Indexing Status" message - it should indicate "Incremental indexing complete!
 New files indexed." if the modification time is correctly detected.

 If these tests pass, it means the basic `WatermarkTracker` logic for detecting new/modified files and skipping indexing when no changes are detected is working.
 We can then move on to addressing the index updating and persistent storage issues.

-Let's proceed with implementing the changes in `rag_app-v6.py` and then perform these tests.